queest347/AcePictureBot/faq.md

 I want every command (shipgirl, touhou, etc.) to always include an image.
 These image sites have their own limits, along side Twitter's API.

+## You're missing a awesome character in the Waifu/Husbando list!

+Either add it in a GitHub pull or Tweet the charater at me!

 ## What are the current limits?

-Limits currently change all the time as I am not finished with the bot.
-Just don't go crazy and you should be fine.
+Limits change all the time.
+Just don't go crazy and you will be fine.

 ## Why can I only do MyWaifu twice?

-After a lot of testing and watching people complain about getting the same image, the science and maths all add up to 2 being the best number to take every waifu/husbando into account with their average user usage to image count.
+The MyWaifu limit is low as it is to help you not go through all their images in a week.

+## No MyWaifu Image

+To make sure you don't see the same image twice, if it can't get a new image it will simply fail.

+That includes if the website the images are taken from is offline or it failed in some other way.

+Try again later.

 ## Let me Register a OTP, Idol, etc.